 Grand Canyon of Yellowstone

-Grand Canyon of Yellowstone was the other main attraction on my list for the day.
+Grand Canyon of Yellowstone was the second big attraction on my list for the day.

 Brink of the Lower Falls